What is the difference between a vial and an ampoule?

 Vials are Larger and Can Be Used More Than Once

-Aside from being larger and having a cover, one other thing that sets a vial apart from an ampoule is its reusability.
+Vials are a larger version of ampoules.
+In addition, vials have a sealed top, which can either be a screw cap or a non-latex stopper.
+Like ampoules, vials can also be glass or plastic, and their flat bottom makes them compatible with shelf or top-of-the-counter placement.Aside from being larger and having a cover, one other thing that sets a vial apart from an ampoule is its reusability.
 They can carry multiple doses of drugs and can be reused a number of times.Â

 You can use vials to fill syringes too.
 Sometimes, you don’t need to uncover the cap entirely.
 Instead, you can push a needle through a non-latex stopper to take out the content within the vial.

-Ampoules are the Perfect Choice for Unstable Chemical Elements
+Ampoules vs Vials for Unstable Chemical Elements

 Though ampoules are smaller in size and only usable once, they’re a perfect choice if you want to store or transport unstable chemical elements.
 Unstable chemical elements are elements that get disturbed upon exposure to oxygen or any other external chemical compounds in the air.
-The seamlessness of an ampoule makes it the best option to keep chemical elements like these.Â
+The seamlessness of an ampoule makes it the best option to keep chemical elements like these.

 Vials are the Perfect Choice for Stable Chemical Elements